AndreWohnsland/CocktailBerry/docs/addons.md

 ## Installing Addons

+There are two options to install an addon.
+If it's an [official addon](https://github.com/AndreWohnsland/CocktailBerry-Addons), you can manage it over CocktailBerry.
+Go to Setting > Addons > Manage, there you can check the addons you want to have installed.
-To install an addon, just put the Python file of the addon into the `addons` folder.
+For any none official one, just put the Python file of the addon into the `addons` folder.
 It is usually located at `~/CocktailBerry/addons`.
 If the addon needs additional Python packages, make sure you also install the needed requirements by the addon.
 An addon should only contain **one** file per addon.